 Spain: Weather Overview

-The weather of Spain is the most diverse in Europe due to its position, coasts, mountains and large land mass.
-You could be skiing in one part while it’s beach weather in another!
-The temperature records for Spain illustrate the extremes that can be found across the country.
+The weather of Spain is the most diverse in Europe due to its size, coasts and large mountain ranges.
+The climate changes from north to south as the country spans many latitudes, and the east and west are different again as they are affected by the Mediterranean and the Atlantic respectively.
+In fact, the temperature records for Spain illustrate the extremes that can be found across the country.
 The highest official temperature recorded is a sweltering 47°C in Andalusia in the southern central region of Spain.
 The coldest temperature officially recorded in Spain is -32°C in Lerida, in the Pyrenean region in the north of the country.

 Altea Playa del Albir of white stones in Alicante, Mediterrenean Spain.

 Obviously the Mediterranean climate makes for fantastic beach time from May until October, in places such as the sunny Costa del Sol, Benidorm, Fuengirola, and other such beach resorts which line the coast.
 All of these resorts have plenty to keep the kids occupied, which make them ideal choices for family breaks, but they also call out to groups and couples too.

 Most resorts have a nearby water-park, as well as the huge Port Aventura theme park, located in Salou.
 This is a massively popular place to visit, with themed lands, rides, shows, and parades to enjoy.
 Check out the on-site hotels if you want to stay over and make a couple of days’ break out of it, such as the PortAventura Hotel Mansion de Lucy, for a five-star experience in the heart of theme park fun.